 A great deal of photography from longstanding serious amateurs and professionals is staid.
 Being an expert is no immunity to staleness.
 So start to spend time online or at bookstores and exhibitions looking at photographers you wouldn’t readily view and value the broad range of approaches out there.

 Many photographers stick to absorbing only their tribe(s).
-Instead allocate review time in another tribe.
+Instead, allocate review time to another tribe.
 Appreciate what they do.
 You don’t have to like it but it will give you ideas about what you don’t like and internally rationalise why that is.